IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 ## 3.11 Betting on Matches

-No players, team managers, staff, or management of attending organisations can place any bets on or be involved in betting or gambling, associate with betters or gamblers, or provide any third party with information that may assist betting or gambling, either directly or indirectly for any UKIC matches or event.
+No players, team managers, staff, or management of attending organisations can place any bets on or be involved in betting or gambling, associate with betters or gamblers, or provide any third party with information that may assist betting or gambling, either directly or indirectly for any LD matches or event.

 ## 3.12 Roster Eligibility